-D&B’s longstanding commitment to America’s veterans and to America’s VetDogs continued at the 5th annual Long Island Run & Dog Walk at Cedar Creek Park in Seaford, Long Island.
+D&B’s longstanding commitment to America’s veterans and to America’s VetDogs continued at the 5th annual Long Island Run & Dog Walk at Cedar Creek Park in Seaford, NY.
 D&B has been a sponsor since its inception, and this year’s event was extremely well-attended.
 A record $77,000 was raised.

 Founded in 2003, America’s VetDogs is an organization that reaches across demographic, geographic and political boundaries to help disabled US veterans of every era to regain their independence and to live a life without boundaries, at no charge.
 The special assistance dogs are individually trained to help mitigate disabilities for veterans with blindness, spinal cord injuries, hearing impairments, peripheral and central balance disorders, limb loss, traumatic brain injuries, and post-traumatic stress disorder.